lmcai/Orobanchaceae_comparative_mitome/mitome_assembly_structure/README.md

 ```

 # II.
 Repeat
-Use `ROUSFinder2.0.py` to identify repeat with size >15 bp.
+1. Use `ROUSFinder2.0.py` to identify repeat with size >15 bp.
 The batch file to execute it across all species is `ROUSFinder_batch.sh`

 ROUSFinder will incorrectly identify long single-copy sequences as repeats somehow.
 Use `summarize_ROUSfinder_result.sh` to remove these and calculate the total size of repeats.

+2. de bruijn assembly graph based repeat identification

+Criteria for repeat identification: a. have >3 edges in de bruijn graph; b. >1.5 x kmer coverage than the whole-graph average